 Want to get the attention of doctors?
 Start talking about asset protection.
-While this is a topic I rarely address on this site (for reasons you'll read below), it is one of intense interest to financially naive doctors.
-As I go around the speaking circuit, it is always a sure-fire attention getter.
-Unfortunately, that same interest also leads doctors to spend a lot of money on less than ideal solutions to their asset protection worries, not to mention a lot of sleepless nights.
+While this is a topic I, historically, have rarely addressed on this site (for reasons you'll read below), it is one of intense interest to financially naïve doctors.
+As I've been around the speaking circuit, it is always a sure-fire attention-getter.
+Unfortunately, that same interest also leads doctors to spend a lot of money on less-than-ideal solutions to their asset protection worries—and a lot of sleepless nights.

-Before we start, there are two principles of asset protection that are critical to understanding.
-The first is that all tort law is state specific.
-With asset protection, we're talking about civil law (money) not criminal law (jail).
+Before we start, there are two principles of asset protection that are critical to understand.
+The first is that all tort law is state-specific.
+With asset protection, we're talking about civil law (money), not criminal law (jail).
 This is tort law.
 When someone hurts you, you sue them.
-If you win, the other person pays you, they don't go to jail.
-These laws are all passed by state legislatures and thus are different in every state.
+If you win, the other person pays you; they don't go to jail.
+These laws are all passed by state legislatures and, thus, are different in every state.
 When putting together your asset protection plan, it is critical that you understand the relevant laws in your state.
-It's best to read the actual laws in your state and pay attention to any possible changes, but here are some quick summaries that are mostly accurate in my experience:
+It's best to read the actual laws for where you live and to pay attention to any possible changes, but here are some quick summaries that are mostly accurate in my experience:

 The second principle is that any asset protection moves you make have to be done in advance and usually have to be done for a reason OTHER than asset protection.
 The reasons are typically for easier estate planning or better business management.
 All right.
 Let's get into it.

 Here are the top 16 ways to prevent other people from taking away your money, ranked from best (generally most effective, simplest, cheapest) to worst.

 #1 Date Night